6 Exercises to Strengthen Your Critical Thinking Skills

 - Figure out what keeps executives in your firm awake at night.
 Invite your boss or an executive to lunch and ask questions about the strategy and direction of the firm.
 Strive to understand the big challenges they see for the firm and ask for their views on the ideal strategy and key actions.
 You will gain invaluable insight into the big issues surrounding the firm's future and you will walk away with a better understanding of the complex challenges senior leaders grapple with on a daily basis.

 - Put a team on it.
 Guide your team through structured problem-solution development activities.
 Work with your team to assess problems from multiple viewpoints and develop alternative solutions.
 For example, a competitor’s announcement might be viewed as a threat.
 While you should guide the team through data gathering, analysis and countermeasure development, try also framing the situation as an opportunity.
 By launching a new offering, your competitor is investing resources in one area.
 Does this mean they will be saying no to other segments or stretched thin to defend their legacy offerings?
 Learning to reframe issues and problems and to develop multiple solution sets depending upon the frame, is a powerful use of your critical thinking skills.

 - Start and maintain a journal to chart your successes and mistakes.
-I encourage all of my coaching clients to log key decisions and expected outcomes and to reference these entries over time.
+Log key decisions and expected outcomes and to reference these entries over time.
 By examining your assumptions and logic and comparing expected to actual outcomes, you gain insight into your own decision-making and critical thinking strengths and weaknesses.